-1. What is a Disability Tax Credit or Disability Tax amount?
+1. What is the Disability Tax Credit or Disability Tax amount?

 2. Who is eligible for the Disability Tax Credit?